 Does the UK leaving the European Union affect students from the EU?

 If you’re from the EU, EEA-EFTA states or Switzerland, and you’re thinking of coming to study in the UK, there are a few practical things that might change as a result of the UK leaving the EU on 31 January 2020.
 These depend on when you arrive in the UK.

 If you are an Irish national, these changes will not apply to you.

-If you arrive in the UK before 31 December 2020, there’s very little that will change as long as you register for the EU Settlement Scheme.
-If you’re an EU citizen and you start living in the UK by 31 December 2020, you and your family can apply to the EU Settlement Scheme and continue living in the UK after 30 June 2021.
+If you arrived in the UK before 31 December 2020, there’s very little that will change as long as you register for the EU Settlement Scheme.
+If you’re an EU citizen and you started living in the UK by 31 December 2020, you and your family can apply to the EU Settlement Scheme and continue living in the UK after 30 June 2021.
 The deadline for applying is 30 June 2021.

 If you arrive from 1 January 2021 onwards, there will be some changes.
 Many of these are still subject to negotiations, but the UK government, the British Council and universities in the UK are working hard to make any new arrangements as simple as possible.

 |Arrive in the UK before 1 January 2021||No changes; apply for EU Settlement Scheme to stay longer than 30 June 2021 (if you want to remain in the UK beyond 30 June 2021 and keep ‘home fee status’ beyond this date)|